Skip to main content

 Pillar One Calming the HPA Axis

-The constant triggering of the body’s is the most significant challenge to hormonal health in a corporate setting.
+The constant triggering of the body’s stress response is the most significant challenge to hormonal health in a corporate setting.
 A program designed to mitigate this must focus on tangible changes to workflow, communication, and the physical environment.
 These interventions are designed to reduce the frequency and intensity of perceived threats, allowing the HPA axis to return to a state of equilibrium.

 Strategies for HPA Axis Regulation